kevinmost/koolbelt/README.md

 For example, you'd use `compile 'com.github.kevinmost.koolbelt:core:cd260ce'` to pull down the state of this library at [the commit with commit-hash cd260ce](https://github.com/kevinmost/koolbelt/tree/cd260ce).

+Aside from `core`, there are other modules for extensions for (at the moment) Android and Java 8.
+More modules will come in the future.

 #### For Gradle

 Add `jitpack.io` to your repositories (in your root build.gradle, add the following line to the end of your `repositories { ... }` block):